csebooks/operating-systems/content.en/process-synchronization/_index.md

 Most well-known programming languages—such as C, C++, Java, and C#— are known as **imperative** (or **procedural**) languages.
 Imperative languages are used for implementing algorithms that are state-based.
 In these languages, the flow of the algorithm is crucial to its correct operation, and state is represented with variables and other data structures.
 Of course, program state is mutable, as variables may be assigned different values over time.

 With the current emphasis on concurrent and parallel programming for multicore systems, there has been greater focus on **functional** programming languages, which follow a programming paradigm much different from that offered by imperative languages.
 The fundamental difference between imper- ative and functional languages is that functional languages do not maintain state.
 That is, once a variable has been defined and assigned a value, its value is immutable—it cannot change.
 Because functional languages disallowmuta- ble state, they need not be concerned with issues such as race conditions and deadlocks.
-Essentially, most of the problems addressed in this chapter are nonexistent in functional languages.
+Essentially, most of the problems addressed in this chapter are non existent in functional languages.

 Several functional languages are presently in use, and we briefly mention two of them here: Erlang and Scala.
 The Erlang language has gained significant attention because of its support for concurrency and the ease with which it can be used to develop applications that run on parallel systems.
 Scala is a func- tional language that is also object-oriented.
 In fact, much of the syntax of Scala is similar to the popular object-oriented languages Java and C#.
 Readers inter- ested in Erlang and Scala, and in further details about functional languages in general, are encouraged to consult the bibliography at the end of this chapter for additional references.